Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 That’s because your prospect is also researching you.

-If you want to leave a good impression, do a thorough research.
+If you want to leave a good impression, do thorough research.
 Get into your prospect’s shoes and understand the challenges in sales they may be facing each day.
 Identify the questions they may be asking when you finally talk to them.

 All this research work helps you ask specific questions, dig at the right spots and provide solutions that solve the problem.